Cultural Differences in Communication may cause several serious concerns that might affect your business and the working relationship.

-When parties don’t share a common language, companies often hire translators to mediate communications between the two.
+Effective communication can be difficult when parties don’t share a common language.
+As a result, companies often hire translators to mediate communications between the two to solve the language barriers.
 However, this doesn’t solve everything.

-You should be especially careful when using idioms in business communications.
-While their meanings may seem obvious to you, they can be completely baffling to non-native speakers.
+It would be best if you were especially careful when using idioms in business communications.
+While their meanings may seem obvious to you, they can be entirely baffling for non-native speakers.

 In any case, it’s polite to try and learn at least a few words, like ‘hello’ and ‘thank you’ in the other party’s language.
 They’re bound to appreciate the effort.